MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **cumulative_GPU_time** - Tells us the total amount of GPU time used by the app, so we have something to compare, to help us understand the negative battery life impact.

-- **is_watch_app_installed** - Tells us if the user is currently using an Apple Watch and whether it is installed to help us understand the negative performance impact due to the Watch
+- **is_watch_app_installed** - Tells us if the user is currently using an Apple Watch and whether it's installed to help us understand the negative performance impact due to the Watch

-- **is_watch_paired** - Tells us if the user is currently using an Apple Watch and whether it is paired with the device to help us understand the negative performance impact due to the Watch
+- **is_watch_paired** - Tells us if the user is currently using an Apple Watch and whether it's paired with the device to help us understand the negative performance impact due to the Watch

-- **is_watch_supported_and_active** - Tells us if the user is currently using an Apple Watch and whether it is active to help us understand the negative performance impact due to the Watch
+- **is_watch_supported_and_active** - Tells us if the user is currently using an Apple Watch and whether it's active to help us understand the negative performance impact due to the Watch

 - **memoAry_used_percentage** - Tells us what percentage of memory was used by the app so we have something to compare, to help us understand the negative performance impact